ra-oe/Survey-Scramble-Bot/README.md

 | Dares | Yes | Good, but sometimes gives up |
 | Dash | Yes | Good |

+The bot can also submit words on the surveys in the lobby, and even vote for a gamemode (they always choose squares)

 ## How the fuck does it join the game???
 Easy, it just connects to the Ecast servers... just kidding, its not *THAT* easy.